Collinsport: The Eagle (1795)

-The Eagle (1970 P/T)
+The Eagle (1970 Parallel Time)

 The Eagle is a tavern in Collinsport, but in parallel time, which runs concurrent to our own.
-In our time line it is known as The Blue Whale (see above).
+In our time line it is known as The Blue Whale.
 This alternate reality Blue Whale appears exactly as our own, only the name has changed.

 Eagle Hill Cemetery

 Eagle Hill Cemetery is one of the larger graveyards to be found in the town.
 For the past two centuries, the esteemed Collins family had virtually all of their loved ones laid to rest at Eagle Hill.
 The cemetery’s most infamous landmark was the Collins family mausoleum.
-It is here that the vampire Barnabas Collins was entombed in a secret room at the rear of the mausoleum.
+It is here that the vampire Barnabas Collins (Jonathan Frid) was entombed in a secret room at the rear of the mausoleum.
 The room is accessible by pulling the ring in the lion's mouth over the center grave plaque, which opens the panel to enter the room.
 This room was originally used to covertly store weapons and ammunition during the Revolutionary War.
 Sleepy Hollow Cemetery just outside Tarrytown, New York was used in the movies.